Back to: INSURANCE LAW

-10. What is required for termination of an insurance contract?
+What is required to cancel an insurance contract?

 An insured may terminate an insurance policy at any time.
 Generally, it requires that the insured express intent to cancel the policy.
 This may include notifying the insurer in writing or discontinuing payment of premiums.
 If the insured stops paying the insurance premiums, the insurer must provide the insured with notice of its intention to cancel the policy.
 If the insurer fails to provide notice within the statutory period, the insured may be able to resume her insurance contract by resuming payments.
 An insurer is generally limited by statute in its ability to cancel a policy.
 Below are the common situations in which an insurer may cancel a policy.